top of page

 Certificate of insurance – Better than the insurance policy itself!

-In most cases, a certificate of insurance is not only a document outlining principles but in fact substitutes a policy and the contents thereof actually override the insurance policy if the insurance company includes any condition therein that contradicts the policy wording.
-There is no doubt that in order to obtain the “winning ticket” you need to things to be dealt with properly and it’s preferable for this to be done by a professional insurance agent with expertise in the sector.
+In most cases, a standard format certificate of insurance is not only a document outlining principles but in fact substitutes the policy and its contents actually overrides the insurance policy if the insurance company includes any condition therein that contradicts the policy wording which has been requested by the beneficiary.
+There is no doubt that in order to obtain the “winning ticket” everything needs to be in order and the best way to do so is to obtain assistance from a professional insurance agent specialising in the construction industry.

 Hereunder are several points of specific importance: